Pranaykokkonda/aws_devops/README.md

 - Amazon EC2 instance with Java, Maven and Git 🖥️☕📦
 - Auto-clones and builds Spring Boot app from GitHub with S3 bucket 🤖📥🔨
 - Configurable using `main.tf and .tfvars` files
-- Create PAT token and configure in GitHub secrets with variable "GITHUBTOKEN"
-- Insert the github token variable "GITHUBTOKEN" and GitHub username for private repository at `variables.tf and prod_config.tfvars` files

 ---